zenobiopereira/phoneShopMA/README.md

 ## Remember:
 * ### the api doesn't respond for build purpouses, just for the dev mode.

+* ### In case the app stops responding the browser, just clean your history from the previous one hour

 ## How to run dev mode